Recommended sites for you to learn more.

 What to bring with you; lots of info on binoculars & scopes

 What to use and how to do it

 How to find or become a birding pal for travelers

 Al Batt is the most famous member of the Albert Lea Audubon Society!
 He is a writer, speaker, storyteller and humorist.
 Al writes humor and nature columns for many newspapers and does regular radio shows about nature.
 He is the author of the book, "A Life Gone to the Birds."
 He is a columnist for "Bird Watcher’s Digest" and writes for a number of magazines and books.
 He is a trustee of the American Bald Eagle Foundation in Haines, Alaska.
 Al hosted TV shows for many years and speaks at various festivals, conferences and conventions all over the world.
 He has received the Ed Franey Conservation Media Award from the Izaak Walton League, the Thomas Sadler Roberts Award from the Minnesota Ornithologists' Union for lifetime contributions to birding and was recognized by Bluebirds Across Nebraska for outstanding contributions to wildlife conservation.

 Al speaks to anyone who will listen.
 His mother thinks he is special.
-And he is!
+(And so do we!)